thoughtbot/superglue/docs/recipes/turbolinks.md

 # Replicating Turbolinks behavior

-With `visit`, Breezy will always wait for a response before a navigation transition.
+With `visit`, Superglue will always wait for a response before a navigation transition.
 Turbolink's behavior is to transition first if possible while waiting for the response.
 To replicate this behavior: